surpiya19/IDS706_DE_Template/README.md

 - Run tests with coverage
 The workflow is defined in **.github/workflows/main.yml.**

+---

+Feel free to fork this repository and submit pull requests!
-Before submitting, be sure to
+Before submitting, be sure to:
 - make lint
 - make test

+---